Health System Entities

 Web site: www.dukeregional.org

 Duke Raleigh Hospital provides patients with access to the most advanced technology and leading-edge medicine, in a patient-friendly setting.
-Conveniently located in North Raleigh, Duke Raleigh has been an important part of Duke Medicine since 1998, and has served Wake County residents as a trusted health care resource for more than 35 years.
-The hospital provides a comprehensive array of services including the Duke Raleigh Cancer Center, Duke Raleigh Orthopaedic and Spine Center, cardiovascular services, neurosciences including the Duke Raleigh Skull Base and Cerebrovascular Center, advanced digestive care, disease management and prevention, wound healing, outpatient imaging, intensive and progressive care, pain clinic, same day surgery, emergency department, and community outreach and education programs.
+Conveniently located in North Raleigh, Duke Raleigh has been an important part of Duke Medicine since 1998 and has served Wake County residents as a trusted health care resource for more than 36 years.
+The hospital provides a comprehensive array of services including the Duke Cancer Center Raleigh, Duke Raleigh Orthopaedic and Spine Center, cardiovascular services, neurosciences including the Duke Raleigh Skull Base and Cerebrovascular Center, advanced digestive care, disease management and prevention, wound healing, outpatient imaging, intensive and progressive care, pain clinic, same day surgery, emergency department and community outreach and education programs.

-Duke Raleigh Hospital is a recipient of Magnet designation for nursing excellence and recognized as the first hospital in the state with the North Carolina Nurses Association Hallmarks of Healthy Workplaces distinction.
+Duke Raleigh Hospital has achieved Magnet designation as a part of DUHS and was recognized as the first hospital in the state with the North Carolina Nurses Association Hallmarks of Healthy Workplaces distinction and the first recipient nationally of the Prevention Partners Culture of Excellence Award for employee wellness initiatives.

 - Number of beds: 186